Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Short
 Targets: None
 Cost: Variable (See Special) (Upkeep: 2 MP)
-Special: You summon a friendly Summon Ally (henceforth shortened to Ally) to assist you in combat.
-The creature summoned is described below.
+Special: You summon a friendly creature or character (henceforth shortened to Ally) to assist you in combat.
 When you gain this Ability, you automatically gain the [Summoning Attunement](#summoning-attunement) Lesson once.
-When you use this Ability, choose one version of Summon Configuration benefits to add to your Ally.
 You may spend MP up to a maximum of your twice your Level when you first use this Ability.
 The Ally has HP, Offense, and Defense based on the amount of MP used and which Summon Configuration you choose, explained in each individual [Summon Configuration](#summon-configuration) entry.
 Allies may move during the summoner's turn once for free.
 The summoner may use a Minor action to move the Ally a second square.
 Summoned creatures do not have MP of their own.
 Any of their Abilities that cost MP take from their Summoner's MP.
 You may only summon one Ally at a time.
 If an Ally runs out of HP, you cannot use Summon with the the same Summon Configuration for one hour.
-If you have multiple Summon Configuration options, you may choose to summon a different one by using this Ability again.
+If you have multiple Summon Configuration options, you may choose to summon a different one after another has been knocked out by using this Ability again.
 If you spend 12 or more MP to cast this Ability, the Summoned Ally gains one [Advanced Option](#advanced-options) which allows the summoned creature to be further customized.
 Description: This Ability allows you to create or summon a second creature to your aid in combat.
 This could be the result of necromancy, alchemy, robotics, conjuration, imbuing a familiar with combat ability, calling a sidekick, or any other effect that would result in an additional creature involved in the combat.
 As long as you pay the Upkeep cost and the Ally is not killed, the creature remains on hand to help in combat.
 It is up to the player and Arbiter how to handle summons running out of HP.
 The summoned creature can be forced back to wherever it was summoned from, limp away from battle to return after spending some time resting, fall apart and need to be repaired, run out of ammo/power, die and be discarded for a cheap replacement, or whatever sort of justification is needed for your particular spin on summoning.

-> The high MP cost and Upkeep of this Ability makes it a poor choice for low level characters.
-No one can stop you from taking this as one of your first three Abilities, but this would typically be a poor tactical decision as you should probably get a couple levels of Capacity to support the Upkeep cost.
 ***

-# The Base Summon
-Here are the stats of the base Ally.
-These describe an Ally with 1 MP spent and before the bonuses of its Configuration are applied.

-## Base Summon
-Strength: 1
-Finesse: 1
-Toughness: 1
-Mind: 1
-Soul: 1
-Heart: 1
-Physical Offense: +2
-Mental Offense: +2
-Physical Defense: 12
-Mental Defense: 12

 # Summon Configurations
-There are four broad categories a summoned creature can fall into.
-Attacker, Defender, Attacker, Spellcaster, and Support.
+There are four broad categories a summoned creature can fall into: Attacker, Defender, Attacker, Spellcaster, and Support.
 You gain access to these configurations through the following Lesson:

 ## Summoning Attunement
 **Lesson**
 When you gain this Lesson, pick one of the following: Attacker, Defender, Spellcaster, or Support.
 Whenever you use a [Summoning] Ability, you can summon an Ally of the corresponding type.

 ### Summon Configuration: Attacker
 This configuration is a hyper mobile Ally that gets into melee with foes and deals physical damage.